-Obviously the tennis racquet can make a big difference, but it’s also to important to consider the strings you’re using.
+The tennis racquet obviously make a big difference, but it’s also important to consider the strings you’re using.

 In this blog post, I’ll look at the difference between monofilament and multifilament tennis strings, the pros and cons of each type so you can see which is right for your game.